phalcon/documentation/docs/url.md

 echo $url->get('products/save'); // /app/public/index.php/portal/invoices/save
 ```

+!!! info "NOTE"

-> **NOTE**: If you can, avoid replacing `mod_rewrite` with the code above.
+    If you can, avoid replacing `mod_rewrite` with the code above.
 Having the necessary route matching mechanism handled by the web server is much faster than handling things in your own application.
-{: .alert .alert-info }

 ### View/Volt
 The function `url` is available in volt to generate URLs using this component: